leppert-associates/gpmr/README.md

 # Groundwater Protection Monitoring Report

 A tool used in anaylzing and visualizing monitoring data for reports.

 ## Setup

-Run the command `pip install` to install the necessary packages.
+Run the command `pipenv install` to install the necessary packages.